 Other tools:

-- Colour Contrast Analyzer Tool
+- Colour Contrast Analyser Tool

 - Tanaguru Contrast-Finder generates accessible colour palettes